cloudmesh-community/book/chapters/linux/ssh2.md

 <https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html>
-Although PuTTY has been out there for many years and served the community well, it is not following the standard ssh command line syntax when invoced from a command shell.
+Although PuTTY has been out there for many years and served the community well, it is not following the standard ssh command line syntax when invoked from a command shell.

     putty -ssh user@host.name